King-Icewind/Keys_of_Kings/README.md

 # Keys of Kings

 This is a collection of mods and library files for KiCad.
+Just about everything you need is contained in this one library (mechanical keyboard wise) as it makes moving projects from computer to computer far easier.
+I'd definitely suggest you continue the trend for your projects.

-Some of the components in the library have been borrowed from other libraries along with a few of the mod files.
+Some of the components in this library have been borrowed from other libraries along with a few of the mod files.
 Mistakes happen and as such, I do not promise 100% accuracy on these files.
 It's your responibility to check their datasheets.
 If you do find a mistake, please let me know.

-Happy Clacking,
-King Icewind
+Happy Clacking ~ King Icewind

 www.keysofkings.com